rik-degraaff/Subluminal/docs/network_protocol.md

 }
 ```
 ### GameStateDelta
 Contains the changes that need to be made to the game state.
+Example:
 ```
 GameStateDelta {
   "players":l[